Enclavely/tailor/readme.txt

 = Easy to extend =

-Adding your own custom elements is easy.
-Tailor can help your create both simple and complex page layouts and with our upcoming range of extensions you’ll be able to create portfolios and shopfronts all with the click of your mouse!
+Adding your own custom elements or functionality is easy.

+The new [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/) can be used to display project posts within your site or as the basis for your own custom elements and functionality.

 = Works with any theme =